 Notice how the ‘ar’ is underlined for the reader to indicate that it is a digraph – two letters are representing one sound.

 Once the students can read ‘ar’ words, you can move on to the spelling of these words.
 A common spelling error of beginning spellers is writing the letter ‘r’ by itself for /ar/.
 This is a confusion of letter name and sound.
 Explicitly teach them that the letter name for ‘r’ is pronounced as /ar/ but this is not the sound it represents.
 The sound that the letter ‘r’ represents is similar to the sound of a puppy barking, /r/, as in ‘red’ and ‘run’.
 Remind the students of the mnemonic ‘R in charge’ – the letter ‘r’ must be in charge of a vowel when representing /ar/, so when writing /ar/ the vowel ‘a’ must precede the ‘r’.

 I’ve worked alongside the Phonics Hero team to put together Worksheet Packs supporting the following R Controlled Vowels:

 Activities provided in the pack, or those you can make yourself, include:

-or “Sing Your Way Through Phonics’ volume 1 Track 5.
-You can hear a sampler here.
+Or “Sing Your Way Through Phonics’ volume 1 Track 5.
+Listen to a sampler.